rust-fuzz/afl.rs/README.md

 ## Tweakables

-To look for logic errors in safe Rust code, set `AFL_RS_CRASH_ON_PANIC=1` in the environment when you invoke `afl-fuzz`.
-This causes the fuzzer to treat any Rust panic as a crash.

 If your program has a slow set-up phase that does not depend on the input data, you can set `AFL_DEFER_FORKSRV=1` for a substantial speed-up, provided that you insert a call to `afl_coverage::init()` after the set-up and before any